Currently, 61 transects are monitored by local agencies participating in the TBISP. Data is entered using an

 A hands-on field training class is conducted with participating partners in summer prior to the start of the annual transect survey period.
 The training aims to review sampling procedures and calibrate surveyors by having all partners assess the same training transect.

-Instructional videos for the transect monitoring are also available online.
+Instructional videos and additional instructional and background materials for the transect monitoring are also available online.

 Shortly after the training, comparisons of team surveys are made available on this